Golden hat: Cultural context

-The hats are associated with the Bronze Age late Tumulus culture and Urnfield culture.
+The hats are associated with the Bronze Age Tumulus culture and Urnfield culture.
 Their close similarities in symbolism and techniques of manufacture are testimony to a coherent Bronze Age culture over a wide-ranging territory in western and central Europe.
 A comparable golden pectoral was found at Mold, Flintshire, in northern Wales, which is of somewhat earlier date.

 The cone-shaped golden hats of Schifferstadt type are assumed to be connected with a number of comparable cap or crown-shaped gold leaf objects from Ireland (Comerford Crown, discovered in 1692 and since lost) and the Atlantic coast of Spain (gold leaf crowns of Leiro and Axtroki), as well as various gold bowls (such as the Eberswalde Hoard), vessels, ornaments and diadems (such as the Velem diadem from Hungary) from across central and northern Europe.
 According to Sperber (2003) the Schifferstadt-type conical gold hats may have originated from contact with Atlantic Bronze Age cultures.